LoganR333/UNH-IT718/Lab5-Github-Actions/Azure/README.md

 > I will edited this file during grading

 ### Deploy repo workflow
-Replace the YOUR_BUCKET_NAME in `azure.yaml`, then copy the result to `.github/workflows/azure.yaml`
+Replace any customizations in `azure.yaml`, then copy the result to `.github/workflows/azure.yaml`

 ### If successful
 You will see under the actios tab a workflow run.